Primary tabs

 Students should acquire:

-- a critical awareness of current problems and debates within the field;
+An understanding of core criminological and criminal justice theories and a critical awareness of current problems and debates within the field.

-- the ability to use theoretical knowledge creatively and independently to guide their work; and
+The ability to use theory creatively and independently to guide their work.

 Research Methods